-Like a lot of other stock parts, stock top-mounted intercooler (TMIC) works pretty well, but there's room for improvement.
+Like a lot of other stock parts, the stock top-mounted intercooler (TMIC) works pretty well, but there's room for improvement.
 The core size could be bigger, and maybe more importantly, the flow through the core could be improved.
-In addition, late-model Subarus use plastic end tanks with the core crimped on.
+In addition, some Subarus use plastic end tanks with the core crimped on.
 Over time the crimp joints can weaken and start to leak.

 Aftermarket intercoolers feature large core sizes -- as big as can fit under the hood -- combined with bar-and-plate core construction that emphasizes maximum flow and minimum pressure drop across the core.
 The welded end tanks can never de-crimp.